 Property ownership has a number of different tax implications, not to mention the complex rules regarding Furnished Holiday Lettings.
-Elsby & Co can guide individuals in the Sywell and Rushden area through the legislation, whilst helping to minimise their potential tax liability.
+Elsby & Co can guide individuals in the Northants area through the legislation, whilst helping to minimise their potential tax liability.

 Different tax rules apply to income from letting property, which is generally taxed under the property income rules.
 For many years, the Furnished Holiday Lettings (FHL) rules allowed holiday lettings of UK properties that met certain conditions to be treated as a trade for some specific tax purposes.